 Amazon said it would pay $42 per share, or $13.7 billion, to purchase Austin-based high-end grocery chain Whole Foods.
 This is the kind of deal where you see it, experience a moment of surprise and then move straight to nodding your head thinking, of course.

 Amazon is no stranger to food, nor is it a stranger to brick-and-mortar retail.
 It has dipped its toe in the brick and mortar world with bookstores in Seattle and New York.
-It has played around with fresh food and groceries with a host of buying options on its site and through services like Amazon Fresh.
+It has played around with fresh food and groceries, becoming another fresh food delivery service among others like dinnerly who actually deliver pre-prepared meals made with fresh produce, through services like Amazon Fresh.
 In the last year, it has tried out a grocery store stocked with cameras and AI instead of employees.
 It has also experimented with letting people order food online and pick it up at participating grocers.

 Meanwhile, it made the Dash wand that lets people scan their food and verbally re-order products virtually free to Prime members the same week it announced a deal to buy a grocery chain with 465 stores nationwide.

 Yes, Amazon wants in on food and the kitchen.
 This has been evident for a while.
 Hopefully, they’ll turn into one of the positively-influencing Food PR forces, instead of the majority of food marketing firms that are simply interested in profits instead of health.

 But the real question is why.
 I’ve been working on stories about food and the web for more than five years.
 There are huge opportunities that technology can offer that go well beyond selling people a basic necessity.
 Two that come readily to mind are improving the food supply chain and improving people’s health by directing them to well-prepared healthier foods.
 Both of these fall in line with Whole Foods’ mission.